fbpx

 Here are some of my most popular patterns using knit colorwork

 But don’t worry, you don’t have to be a knitting expert to try your hand at stranded colorwork.
-I taught the students in the BiCrafty Bootcamp for knitters how to knit with two colors (one color in each hand) for their first hat and they succeeded, you can too.
+I taught the students in the BiCrafty Bootcamp for knitters how to knit with two colors (one color in each hand) for their first hat, and they succeeded.
+You can too!
 Do you want that pattern?
 Get started with it here.

 The image features a smiling individual outdoors adjusting a vibrantly colored knitted hat.
 The hat displays a dynamic colorwork pattern in shades of blue and pink, with a ribbed edge providing a snug fit.
 The person is also wearing a cowl around their neck in a complementary shade of purple, suggesting the items could be part of a matching set.
 The natural lighting and greenery in the background accentuate the vivid colors of the knitwear, highlighting the craftsmanship and style of the accessories.
 The overall image conveys a sense of casual fashion and the joy of wearing personally crafted items. - pattern is BiCrafty Bootcamp My First Knit Hat and Complimentary Cowl by Marly Bird